-Caring for paving
+Caring for your landscape products

 How much your paving slabs will need cleaning all depends on several factors: the type of paving you have, the position of your garden, overhanging trees etc. Porous paving like some sandstones (especially honed or smooth) in shadier areas will retain more moisture and need cleaning more often.
 Porcelain paving will need less cleaning as it is less porous.
 Applying a sealer to natural stone or block paving can also make cleaning easier.